shawnaten/node-bank-ticket-api/README.md

 # Mock Customer Service API

 This project was developed for an independent study course with Dr. Jianwei Niu at UTSA.
 It's a (very) simple RESTful API for a mock bank customer service system.
 It's built using Node, Hapi, and MongoDB.
 It's setup for Docker and Docker Compose.

-This project actually spans two repos with this acting as a kind of version 1.
-A more developed version is in this [repo](v2-repo).
+This project actually spans two repos with this repo acting as a kind of version 1.
+A more developed version is available [here](v2-repo).

 ## Features
 - Account creation and login